That-Dude/Esphome-House-Alarm/README.md

     name: "PIR 02"
     device_class: motion
     filters:
-      - delayed_off: 1000ms # the PIR sends a lot of activation traffic, this debouces it a single trigger
+      - delayed_off: 300ms # the PIR sends a lot of activation traffic, this debounces it a single trigger
     pin:
         number: GPIO36
         mode: